nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_INITIAL_STATE.md

 Modify `ApplicationViews.js` to load the **`<AnimalList />`** instead of **`<AnimalCard />`**

 Run the code.
-We have 3 cards displaying (and an error message).
+We have 3 cards displaying (and an error message.
+We will fix the error and display the correct data in the next chapter.).
 Take a look at the console.
 This is the order of the code running:

 ```
 AnimalList: Render